 "I ain't no sexy boy!
 I don't dance, son!"note The video featured above is a promo concerning the 1996 Survivor Series featuring Austin taking stabs at Bret Hart for "quitting" his career after losing to Shawn Michaels in sudden death overtime in the Iron Man Match at WrestleMania XII.
 Austin in this promo also mocked Shawn for not being a "real man," (Shawn was ducking Austin at this time to prevent a feud between the two) hence the "I ain't no sexy boy" line.

-Real Life Writes the Plot: In a sense.
-After a botched piledriver by Owen Hart injured Austin's neck, Austin had to change his wrestling style to accommodate his injury; in turn, other wrestlers adapted to this, and produced what is termed by some as the "main event style" that is still employed to this day.
+In a sense.
+After a botched piledriver by Owen Hart broke Austin's neck, Austin had to change his wrestling style to accommodate his injury; in turn, other wrestlers adapted to this, and produced what is termed by some as the "main event style" that is still employed to this day.

 An actual version of this happened following the infamous "Curtain Call Incident" at Madison Square Garden on May 19th, 1996, involving The Kliq (Scott Hall, Kevin Nash, HHH, and Shawn Michaels, a mixture of babyfaces and heels, all hugged each other in the middle of the ring following Nash's last match in the WWF until his return in 2002).
 Somebody had to take the fall; with Hall and Nash leaving for WCW, and Shawn holding the WWF Championship, HHH had to accept the punishment - which was to be denied winning the 1996 King of the Ring tournament.
 The man who took his spot as the tournament's ultimate victor?
 Steve Austin, who was catapulted to superstardom thanks to the victory.